Flowminder/FlowKit/flowetl/deployment_example/README.md

 ### Set up a docker stack with FlowDB and FlowETL

-Next, set relevant environment variables for FlowDB and FlowETL.
+Set relevant environment variables for FlowDB and FlowETL.
 Most of them are pre-defined in `defaults.env`, but we need to set the path to the local clone of the FlowKit repo manually (this variable is needed to build the docker images for FlowDB and FlowETL).